cs17btech11049/introduction-to-multiple-linear-regression-R/README.md

 ```

 - 3.5
+5) Finally, test the homeogeneity of the variances and comment on how this
+might affect the analysis

 Bartlett's test will be used to determine whether the variance in employrate is the same for all continents.
 A significance level of 0.05 will be used.
 ```{r}